 This is especially useful if you need to analyze data from a custom made application that is lacking these advanced features.

-Here's the Best 5 Varonis Alternatives of 2019:
+Here's a list of the Best 5 Varonis Alternatives of 2020:

 1. Access Rights Manager (formerly 8Man) – Best Choice!